SkepticMystic/MathMap/Math Map Vault/Universe.md

 	</center>
 </html>

-However, it's normally left out unless it's relevant to the topic at hand, so you won't see it most of the time.
+However, we normally don't draw the universe in our Euler diagrams unless it's relevant to the topic at hand, so you won't see it most of the time.

 ---